Create any sound you can imagine! Lifetime Free Updates!

-The Ultimate Sound Design Tool for Games and Movies
+The Procedural Sound Design Tool

 Procedural Audio Models

-Create aerial sounds, from wind to sword whooshes and powerful passbys.
-You can also use it for cloth Foley, ocean waves and more!
+Create aerial sounds, from wind to sword whooshes and powerful pass-bys.
+You can also use it for cloth Foley, ocean waves, and more!

-Visual Patching Environment
+Modular Patching Environment

-The visual patching system comes with many examples of patches, and with a separate manual including helpful tricks to become an expert at patching for game audio!
+The visual patching system comes with many examples of patches, and a separate manual including helpful tricks to become an expert at patching for game audio!

-Set random ranges to the parameters.
+Assign random ranges to the parameters.
 New sounds will automatically be generated each time you hit play, and you can render hundreds of them as wave files in one click!